xszheng2020/lingua/README.md

 ```
 ## License

-Meta Lingua is licensed under CC-by-NC license.
+Meta Lingua is licensed under BSD-3-Clause license.
 Refer to the LICENSE file in the top level directory.